WebWeWant/webwewant.fyi/README.md

 You can add events by editing [the `events.json` file](./_data/events.json).

-## Adding Problems
+## Adding Wants

-You can add new "problems" by creating a new markdown file in [the `problems` directory](./problems/).
-Feel free to duplicate an existing problem and use that as a template.
+You can add a new "Want" by creating a new markdown file in [the `wants` directory](./wants/).
+Feel free to duplicate an existing Want and use that as a template.

 ## Local development